-The University of Washington (UW) has been conducting research and training in Kenya for over 25 years.
+The University of Washington (UW) has been conducting research and training in Kenya for nearly 30 years.
 UW faculty, staff and students have worked closely with Kenyan colleagues and institutions to further public health and medical improvements in Kenya through the integration of research, education and service.
-Over time the UW’s activities in Kenya have grown in size and complexity.
-Millions of U.S. federal and non-federal research dollars awarded to the UW have been used to run complex research studies which require a multitude of processes including purchasing equipment and supplies, and hiring staff.
+Over time, the UW’s activities in Kenya have grown in size and complexity.
+Millions of U.S. federal and non-federal research dollars awarded to the UW run complex research studies that require a multitude of processes including purchasing equipment and supplies, and hiring staff.
 UW central administration encouraged leadership in the Department of Global Health to establish a legal UW presence in Kenya that would ensure compliance with UW, State, Federal and Kenyan law.
 To achieve this goal, the UW central administration, the Department of Global Health, and Kenyan colleagues combined efforts to establish an NGO, known as UW-Kenya, to serve as a legal representation of the UW’s activities.

-Since its establishment in July 2011 UW-Kenya has been working closely with the UW’s central and departmental administrators, UW faculty, and Kenyan colleagues to slowly “roll in” existing projects under its administrative umbrella.
-In addition to legal compliance, an enormous amount of work is invested in administering a field study in this resource-limited setting.
-UW-Kenya supports Project Offices by offering training in computerized accounting and financial internal controls, and providing feedback to Project Offices on how to improvement the financial management of their operations.
-Ultimately, UW-Kenya hopes to also serve as a centralizing body and facilitate coordination among the many UW research activities that are being conducted in Kenya.
+With its establishment in July 2011, UW-Kenya began working closely with the UW’s central and departmental administrators, UW faculty, and Kenyan colleagues to “roll in” existing projects under its administrative umbrella.
+In addition to legal compliance, an enormous amount of work is involved in administering field studies in a resource-limited setting.
+UW-Kenya supports Project Offices with centralized accounting, procurement, human resources and asset management and tracking.
+UW-Kenya also provides periodic training for Project Office staff on financial management and internal controls.

 The main objectives of UW-Kenya are: